Latest updated Saturday, March 25, 2023, 123 comments

 Maximal efficiency (most miles per spaghetti serving) is at just below 5 knots (9 km/h), due to a long waterline and a relatively high PC (0.56).
 Njord is therefore primarily aimed at strong paddlers with good technique, but with a narrow waterline beam and a very small wet surface area, it is easily driven at lower speeds as well.

-The volume is relatively small and a little packing discipline and ingenuity comes in handy for longer tours.
-The experienced backpacker will find room for a weeks supply – but for a paddler used to wide and high commercial kayaks, it might be a challenging proposition.
+The volume is relatively small and a little packing discipline and ingenuity come in handy for longer tours.
+The experienced backpacker will find room for a week's supply – but for a paddler used to wide and high commercial kayaks, it might be a challenging proposition.

 The Njord will initially feel a bit tippy for the novice.
 The initial stability is relatively low, while the secondary stability is very high – giving a very soft and dry ride (and for spectacular high braces!).
 For the experienced paddler, Njord feels safe and reliable with easy, predictable movements in challenging conditions.

-Njord is based upon eastern Greenland designs and thus have a low deck – some 2 inches lower than the typical commercial kayak (but an inch higher than the original Greenland 19th century kayak).
-It takes a little getting used to a new seating position, but after a couple of hours, the kayak feels like a well fitting shoe – good contact without pressure anywhere.
-The comfort of a small cockpit may come as a surprise for paddlers used to large volume kayaks, where one have to be tightly locked in between knee pads, hip pads, footrest and a back band to gain control of the craft.
+Njord is loosely based upon eastern Greenland designs and thus has a low deck – some 2 inches lower than the typical commercial kayak (but an inch higher than the original Greenland 19th century kayak).
+It takes a little getting used to a new seating position, but after a couple of hours, the kayak feels like a well-fitting shoe – good contact without pressure anywhere.
+The comfort of a small cockpit may come as a surprise for paddlers used to large volume kayaks, where one has to be tightly locked in between knee pads, hip pads, footrest, and a back band to gain control of the craft.
 The deck behind the cockpit is low enough to reach with the back and head, during a layback roll.

 The Njord can be built with an ocean size cockpit or with a large keyhole cockpit.
-Bulkheads and hatches – two large hatches and a small day hatch - are indicated on the plans, but Njord can be built Greenland style without them.
+Bulkheads and two hatches are indicated on the plans, but Njord can be built Greenland style without them (although the aft compartment is a bit hard to use due to the low deck behind the cockpit).
 The bulkheads are placed so that the volume in the cockpit is minimized: the aft can be integrated with the seat and cockpit coaming.

 The waterline is long and extended aft, making Njord usable without a skeg or rudder, keeping weight and mechanical complication down.
 But the downside is a loss of speed in a side wind, and for serious touring an adjustable skeg is recommended.

-The hull form follows the eastern Greenland designs, with hard chines – but the chines are softened towards the stems, keeping noise and splash down in a chop.
+The hull form follows the eastern Greenland designs, with hard chines – but the chines are softened towards the stems, keeping noise and splashing down in a chop.
 The deadrise is slightly steeper than the Greenland originals, which together with a pronounced rocker gives a good balance between directional stability and maneuverability.
-The rocker furthermore places the paddler a little deeper in the water, increasing stability and lowering the sheer, and thus making the paddling movements more comfortable.
+The rocker furthermore places the paddler a little deeper in the water, increasing stability without excess beam, lowering the sheer for more comfortable paddle strokes, and keeping wind resistance down.

-Njord is also slightly more full-ended than the original –- partly to increase the PC and thus the potential top speed and partly to increase the buoyancy without the need for high and wind catching stems.
-The overhangs are shortened to increase the waterline length.
-The decks are arched to provide more room for gear – except for a flat surface just behind the cockpit (where a paddle can be held as support).
+Njord is also slightly more full-ended than the Greenlandic inspiration – partly to increase the Cp and thus the potential top speed and partly to increase the buoyancy without the need for high and wind-catching stems.
+The overhangs are shortened to maximize the waterline length on the given LOA.
+The deck is arched to provide more room for gear – except for a flat surface just behind the cockpit (where a paddle can be held as support).

 Njord - background and history

-The east Greenland kayak found its form later than the west Greenland types, but late in the 20th century it began to gain popularity around the coast.
-Compared to older types it was narrower, lower, with more overhangs and a straighter sheer, less deadrise, and more flare.
+During the so-called "Little Ice Age" in the seventeen century, East Greenland was more or less isolated and the kayaks developed differently from the west coast and found unique shapes and qualities.
+But in the late 20th century, they were "rediscovered" and began to gain popularity around the coast.
+Compared to western types they were narrower, lower, with more overhangs and a straighter sheer, less deadrise, and more flare.
 It was overall faster (particularly against the wind) and it maneuvered better.
 With less initial stability, it was a demanding craft.
-In eastern Greenland, seals was hunted from kayaks until a couple of decades ago and the tradition is unbroken.
+In eastern Greenland, seals were hunted from kayaks until a couple of decades ago and the tradition is unbroken.